Beilinson-Parshin adeles via solid algebraic geometry: Abstract

 \section{Abstract}

-In this paper, we apply Clausen-Scholze's theory of solid modules to the existence of adelic decompositions for schemes of finite type over $\mathbb{Z}$.
+We apply Clausen-Scholze's theory of solid modules to the existence of adelic decompositions for schemes of finite type over $\mathbb{Z}$.
 Specifically, we use the six-functor formalism for solid modules to define the skeletal filtration of a scheme, and then we show that decomposing a quasi-coherent sheaf with respect to this filtration gives rise to a new construction of the Beilinson-Parshin adelic resolution.
+As an application of the adelic decomposition combined with some nice completeness properties of the solid tensor product, we prove a version of adelic descent for solid quasi-coherent sheaves.